EnKdev/F1-2021-RPC-Client/README.md

 **Remember to set the Client ID of your RPC inside the RpcConfig.json file and to set the UDP IP to 127.0.0.1! - Port: 20777**

-**Image Files for your RPC Client will also be made available at a later date!**

 ##### Test the project
 `npm start`